jtgasper3/shibboleth-idp-dockerized/README.md

 ## Authors/Contributors

-This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which is funded by our program subscribers.
-Professional support/integration assistance for this module is available.
-For more information, visit <https://unicon.net/opensource/shibboleth>.
+This project was developed as part of Unicon's Open Source Support program, but is now maintained by me personally as I am no longer affiliated with Unicon and they have chosen not to maintain the image.

-* John Gasper (<jgasper@unicon.net>)
+* John Gasper (<jtgasper3@gmail.com>)

 ## LICENSE

 The contents of the built image are subject to their respective licenses.
 The following applies license applies to the Docker-based project files:

+Copyright 2020 John Gasper
 Copyright 2019 Unicon, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");